 “From berth enhancements that will support more environmentally-friendly cranes to terminal improvements and a deeper harbor, 2021 will be a year of significant progress for many of our major growth projects,” JAXPORT CEO Eric Green said in a written statement.
 “These projects all work together to maximize Jacksonville’s logistics advantages for our customers and bring more jobs and business to Northeast Florida.”

 There are big benefits for shippers at smaller ports

-Smaller ports can often serve your shipping needs just as well as larger ports, and you can still take advantage of end-to-end services, brokerage services, and freight forwarding.
+Smaller ports can often serve your international freight shipping needs just as well as larger ports, and you can still take advantage of end-to-end services, brokerage services, and freight forwarding.
 In Jacksonville, for example, the port is strategically located so shippers can reach the majority of consumers in the US.
 Within the southeast, Florida is one of the fastest-growing consumer markets, and shippers doing business through its ports will be well-positioned to capitalize on that growth.

 Smaller, lesser-known ports are often overlooked because shippers think using them extends travel times and adds expense, yet the opposite is often true.
 They can offer substantial benefits for shippers looking to rethink the supply chain to find efficiencies and cost savings.